 Ultimately, Tees secured a very favourable settlement on behalf of Paula, Tim and Aiden.
 The final figure included a significant claim for the couple’s suffering, their loss of earnings and for the future costs of looking after Aiden.
 The settlement means that the family have access to the support they need, including therapy for therapy for Paula and Tim as well as reassurance that they have financial security going forward and funding for life-long care for Aiden.

-“This was a particularly complex and sensitive case,” says Adam Copeland, Associate.
+“This was a particularly complex and sensitive case,” says Adam Copeland, Senior Associate.
 Adam has worked in the field of medical negligence since qualifying as a solicitor, and specialises in wrongful birth claims.
 “The news that Aiden had Down syndrome was, understandably, a great shock to his parents – who only discovered the hospital’s mistakes after his birth.
 Aiden is much-loved by his parents, but the circumstances of his birth have had a profound effect on their lives and indeed the whole family,” Adam continues.
 “The settlement will provide Aiden with care for life, and ensure he can live his life to the fullest.
 The process has also helped his family come to terms with what has been a very difficult time in their lives.
 I feel privileged to have helped the family secure closure about Aiden’s birth, so they can move forwards together.”

 Wrongful birth claims solicitors